stchang/typed-rosette/artifact/README.md

-artifact: Type Systems as Macros
+artifact: Symbolic Types for Lenient Symbolic Execution
 ===

-This is the source code for the artifact for "Type Systems as Macros".
+This is the source code for the artifact that accompanies "Symbolic Types for Lenient Symbolic Execution".

 To build the artifact:
 - Install [packer](https://www.packer.io), [Racket](https://racket-lang.org),